 Next, head to Ardent Craft Ales followed by Vasen Brewing and you’ll set yourself up to crave a hearty Southern meal at Supper.
 Make sure you get the Krispy Kreme bread pudding.

 I stayed a night at the Graduate Hotel Richmond, which was perfect for all the spots we wanted to hit while we were in town.
 Located right near the heart of VCU, its central location makes for easy exploring.
 You can head north to the Museum District, west to Carytown, south to downtown, or east to Jackson Ward.

-BREAKFAST IN MANCHESTER
+WALK ALONG THE CANAL BEFORE BREAKFAST IN MANCHESTER

 EXPLORE THE VIRGINIA MUSEUM OF FINE ARTS

 After breakfast, head over to the Museum District and spend your afternoon exploring the Virginia Museum of Fine Arts.
 Every time I’ve gone home recently, there’s been an amazing special exhibit at the VMFA and this time was no exception.
 The museum itself is free, but it’s worth spending the extra money to see Terracotta Army: Legacy of the First Emperor of China.
-Last time I was in town, the exhibit was a retrospective of Yves Saint Laurent’s work and it was absolutely incredibly.
+Last time I was in town, the exhibit was a retrospective of Yves Saint Laurent’s work and it was absolutely incredible.